 The Dagda

 A fatherly figure that exudes divine masculinity.
 Dagda is the leader of The Tuatha Dé Danann, a group of Gods and Goddesses.
 He is the first child of Danu and is known as the ‘Good/Great God’.
-The Dagda is predestined to become The Morrigan’s fear céile (fyar kay-leh: male companion), the only male formidable enough to complement The Morrigan.
-As an Archdruid, The Dagda has formidable elemental power over geological substances; essentially, he is a Geomancer.
+Dagda is predestined to become The Morrigan’s fear céile (fyar kay-leh: male companion), the only male formidable enough to complement her.
+As an Archdruid, Dagda has formidable elemental power over geological substances; essentially, he is a Geomancer.

 I am completely enthralled by his image.
-In my eyes, he embodies masculinity, with his noble values, fatherly nature, resilience, strength, and his protective/supportive nature.
+In my eyes, he embodies masculinity, with his noble values, a fatherly/protective/supportive nature, resilience, and strength .
 As I’m completely captivated by his persona, he will play a major roll in my story.

 The Dagda is known for his wisdom, strength, masculinity, fertility, and Druidry.
 His symbols include: A cauldron (Coire Ansic), signifying wealth and healing, a club (Lorg Mór), which represents the cycle of life and death, and a harp (Uaithne) that is associated with emotions.
 He is typically depicted as a muscular bearded man in a hooded cloak, brandishing a hand carved wooden staff which is legendarily titled, ‘Club of Life’.
 He also carries with him a cauldron that never empties, and Uaithne, his harp.
 Known as The Good God, he is not only morally wholesome, but is a skilled artisan, an impressive warrior and is exceptionally proficient in Druidry.